High Performing Sales Organizations: 3 Things that Set Them Apart

 Facebook Twitter Email LinkedIn

-According to a recent CSO research report, only 46% of sales reps are meeting quota, and sales teams are losing ground on 94% of the key sales activities most associated with high sales performance.
-How can companies be doing well if more than half of their reps are missing their targets and sales performance is so varied?
+A recent CSO research report paints a stark picture: only 46% of sales reps are hitting their quotas, and sales teams are underperforming on 94% of the activities most closely linked to high sales performance.
+How, then, are companies managing to grow when more than half of their sales force is missing targets and overall sales performance is so uneven?

 What High Performing Sales Organizations Do Differently